samdelaney42/Vectorized_Backtest/README.md

    - To do:
         - Implement stop loss at max/min Z-score
-        - Change return calc. so initial hedge ratio at entry is used for duration of trade
+        - Change return calc. so initial hedge ratio at entry is used for duration of trade, otherwise thisimplies daily rebalance which would have large             costs associated